bensi94/Classifying-character-sentences-from-the-Simpsons/README.md

 The goal of the project was to apply theoretic knowledge about supervised learning algorithms and the workflow of solving a supervised learning problem in practice.
 Using a realistic dataset and design a process of preprocessing the data, selecting a model and its hyperparameters and impliment a program that automates the process.

+## Research report

+The overview of the research and the results can be found in the [Research report](https://github.com/bensi94/Classifying-character-sentences-from-the-Simpsons/blob/master/Report.pdf)

 ## The Dataset